- Research

 Breast Cancer Incidence (Diagnosis) in Australia

-In Australia, it is estimated that 20,640 people will be diagnosed with breast cancer this year.
-The Australian Institute of Health and Welfare estimates that 20,428 women will receive a breast cancer diagnosis, as will 212 men.
+In Australia, it is estimated that 21,194 people will be diagnosed with breast cancer this year, which equates to 20,973 women and 221 men.

 This number has significantly increased since records began.
 In 1983, 5,316 women and 61 men were diagnosed with breast cancer.
 This increasing incidence of breast cancer is thought to be due to a number of reasons including reproductive and hormonal factors, and improved screening and awareness.